32 Food Pairings That Can Actually Double Your Weight Loss

 Want to lose weight fast?
 The solution is simple: Eat more.
-Although that may sound counterintuitive, there's sound food combination science behind our recommendation.
-But before you get too excited and double-up on ice cream and cookies or sausage biscuits, realize this food pairing trick does have some caveats.
+Although that may sound counterintuitive, there's some sound food combination science behind the recommendation.
+But before you get too excited and double-up on ice cream and cookies, realize this food pairing trick does have some caveats.

 To burn belly fat, you'll need to pair the right foods together on one plate.
 Thanks to their complementary nutrients, all the mighty duos below either fry fat, beat bloat, or ignite your metabolism.
 Why consume just one better-body food when you can eat two and double your weight loss efforts?

 Check out our delicious food pairings below to discover some seriously nutritious ideas that boost your health and weight loss!
-Read on, and for more on how to lose weight, you won't want to miss The Best Ways to Lose Belly Fat for Good, Say Doctors.
+Read on, and for more ideas on what to eat tonight, don't miss 22 Meals to Melt Belly Fat in 2022.

 Nut Butter + Banana